mmdelaney/DATA-310/Prj2.md

 Based on just the top_models output, all the models between Model 1 and Model 10 have the same AUC of 0.607.
 So, with only this data, it is difficult to determine which specific model performed the best.

-See the plot of penalty vs area under the roc curve below:
+See the plot of penalty vs area under the ROC curve below:

 ![image](https://user-images.githubusercontent.com/78870884/117159799-94e61500-ad8e-11eb-8e51-ae0f4ad16b17.png)

 #### Are you able to use the feature selection penalty to tune your hyperparameter and remove any potentially irrelevant predictors?
 Provide justification for your selected penalty value.

 Based on a number of factors, I selected model 8 with a penalty value of 0.000530.
-The results of top-models output were not definitive since models 1-10 were so similar, so I looked at the penalty vs. area under the roc curve plot above.
+The results of top-models output were not definitive since models 1-10 were so similar, so I looked at the penalty vs. area under the ROC curve plot above.
 I found that there was a slight drop-off in the graph at model 8, which suggests that this model was able to eliminate some irrelevant predictors.
-I also looked at the ROC curves for each of the models, and I found that model 8 resulted in a slightly larger AUC than the other modelsm though this assessment was based on my eye-balled estimation.
+I also looked at the ROC curves for each of the models, and I found that model 8 resulted in a slightly larger AUC than the other models, though this assessment was based on my eye-balled estimation.

 #### Finally, provide your ROC plots and interpret them.
 How effective is your penalized logistic regression model at predicting each of the five wealth outcomes?